 The concessional (before-tax) contributions cap is the relevant contributions cap when considering strategies to reduce a CGT liability or reducing any other personal tax liability.

 For the 2015/2016 year, for anyone aged 50 or over (more specifically, for anyone aged 49 years or older on 30 June 2015), the concessional contributions cap is $35,000, and $30,000 a year for anyone under the age of 50 (more specifically, for anyone aged 48 years or younger on 30 June 2015).

 For the 2016/2017 year, for anyone aged 50 or over (more specifically, for anyone aged 49 years or older on 30 June 2016), the concessional contributions cap is $35,000, and $30,000 a year for anyone under the age of 50 (more specifically, for anyone aged 48 years or younger on 30 June 2016).

 A registered tax agent, usually an accountant, can help you manage any tax bill from the sale of assets and superannuation may be just one of your tax strategy options.
 For general information on the topic see SuperGuide articles Managing capital gains tax with super contributions and Capital gains: Reducing tax via super contributions.

-Note 1: For the benefit of other readers, you must satisfy a work test if you’re planning to contribute on or after the age of 65.
-I explain the over-65 rules in the SuperGuide article For over-65s: Ten tips when making super contributions
+Note: For the benefit of other readers, you must satisfy a work test if you’re planning to contribute on or after the age of 65, although the Coalition plans to abolish this work test from July 2017, if it wins the 2016 Federal Election.
+I explain the over-65 rules in the SuperGuide article For over-65s: Ten tips when making super contributions.